-The modernized dress of Ao dai in 1958 was inspired by that worn by Tran Le Xuan, wife of the councillor Ngo Dinh Nhu under the State of South Vietnam.
+The modernised Ao dai in 1958 was inspired by that worn by Tran Le Xuan, wife of the councillor Ngo Dinh Nhu under the State of South Vietnam.

 The Non la or conical hat that reinforces the traditional beauty as delicate as elegant of the Ao dai.

-The dress Ao dai addressed to the initiation to certain religions: in the image, for Caodaism, Buddhism and Catholicism.
+Ao dai for the initiation in certain religions: in the image, for Caodaism, Buddhism and Catholicism.

 Since its creation, the museum has hosted many cultural and artistic events dedicated to honouring the Ao dai.
 In the space for the practical experience of visitors, you can have the opportunity to attend different stages of design and decoration of a typical dress.